 - Become an Around the Table facilitator.
 Around the Table Training Program will launch Jan/Feb 2020.
-Visit our training calendar and sign up for our newsletter to stay up-to-date.
+Visit our training calendar.

 - Partner on another nutrition-related trauma-informed project.
 Are you an organization already doing trauma-informed work/care?
 Would you like to integrate food and nutrition programs into your work?

 - Partner on garden-related trauma-informed project.
 Do you do garden-based work?
 We are preparing to apply a trauma-informed nutrition lens to school and community gardens and are seeking collaborative partners.

 How can I learn more about trauma and how it relates to nutritional health?

 - Join our online community, ACES and Nourishment, where people can learn and share about the connection between adverse experiences and eating habits, food security, and nutritional status.